Omar-Elmi/Bash-Scripting-Learning/README.md

-# 🐚 DevOps Learning – Bash Scripting (CoderCo Academy)
+#Learning – Bash Scripting

-This repository documents my hands-on journey through the **CoderCo DevOps Academy – Bash Module**, where I built a deep and practical foundation in Bash scripting — the backbone of modern DevOps and automation workflows.
+This repository documents my hands-on journey through the learning of Bash, where I built a deep and practical foundation in Bash scripting — the backbone of modern DevOps and automation workflows.

-I’ve completed:
-- ✅ 35 structured lessons with one script per topic
-- ✅ 15 Bash Battle Arena challenges including 3 Boss Battles
-- ✅ Extra utility scripts to test file systems, monitor changes, and automate CLI tasks

 ---